cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 based on traditional algorithms.

-In this document, we define generic frameworks for constructing hybrid KEMs from a traditional algorithm and a PQ KEM.
+In this document, we define generic frameworks for constructing hybrid KEMs from a PQ KEM and a traditional algorithm.
 The aim of this document is provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.